rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/about_jwt_tokens.md

 2. **Provide JWT Token**: The IdP provides the JWT token to the user.
 3. **Pass JWT Token**: The user passes the JWT token to the compute environment.
 4. **Send JWT Token**: The compute environment sends the JWT token to Privacera DataServer.
-5. **Validate JWT Token**: Privacera DataServer validates the JWT token with the IdP.
+5. **Verify JWT Token**: Privacera DataServer verifies the JWT token signature by using either IdP public key that is statically configured or is obtained dynamically from IdP's JWKS endpoint.
 6. **Confirm JWT Validity**: The IdP confirms the JWT token's validity.
 7. **Generate Signed URL/STS Token**: Privacera DataServer generates a Signed URL or STS token.
 8. **Provide Signed URL/STS Token**: Privacera DataServer provides the Signed URL or STS token to the compute environment.
 9. **Access Data**: The compute environment accesses data from cloud storage using the Signed URL or STS token.
 10. **Data Retrieved**: The data is retrieved from the cloud storage and provided to the compute environment.